What Happens When Your Private School Closes Down

 4. In general, the school may offer you one or more of the following options: (i) Place-out: The private school makes arrangements for its students to complete the same course or a similar course in another registered private school. (ii) Teach-out: The private school continues to run all existing courses until all students have completed the course.
 The school cannot recruit any new student during the teach-out period (iii) Refund of fees: The private school refunds all unconsumed course fees to its existing students.

-5. While SSG/CPE will supervise the school in carrying out one of the above 3 options, there might be cases where the school has filed for insolvency and/or is financially incapable to execute any of them.
+5. While SSG will supervise the school in carrying out one of the above 3 options, there might be cases where the school has filed for insolvency and/or is financially incapable to execute any of them.
 In such situation, refund of fees will depend on the insurance policy taken up by the school.
 Hence, prior to taking up a course with a private school, ask about its existing insurance policies to ensure protection of your unconsumed course fees.

-6. Generally, there are two types of insurance made available to the private schools through insurance vendors and schemes approved by SSG/CPE.
+6. Generally, there are two types of insurance made available to the private schools through insurance vendors and schemes approved by SSG.
 They are the Industry-Wide Course Fees Insurance Scheme (IWC) and the Fee Protection Scheme (FPS).

 7. Do know that it will take time to process and resolve the needs of every student affected by a school closure.
 Here are some things you could do to ease the process: